 Historic, poetic, iconic; a refuge dedicated to beauty.
 Vita Sackville-West and Harold Nicolson fell in love with Sissinghurst Castle and created a world renowned garden.

 Sissinghurst Castle was the backdrop for a diverse history; from the astonishing time as a prison in the 1700s, to being a home to the women’s land army.
 It was also a family home to some fascinating people who lived here or came to stay.
-Today you can take in the ruined architecture of the extensive original buildings, vast panoramic views from the top of the Tower, the current working farm and the 450-acre wider estate along with Vita and Harold's gardens.
+Today, by joining a guided winter tour, you can take in the ruined architecture of the extensive original buildings, the vast panoramic views from the top of the Tower, the current working farm and the 450-acre wider estate.

-We've plenty of events for you to enjoy for the rest of the year, so make sure you keep up to date.
+We've plenty of events for you to enjoy during the next few months, so make sure you keep up to date.